cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/deploying.md

 # Deploying a stateful service

-CloudState services are deployed to Kubernetes using the `StatefulService` resource.
+Cloudstate services are deployed to Kubernetes using the `StatefulService` resource.
 Here is a minimal example:

 ```yaml
 apiVersion: cloudstate.io/v1alpha1